Publication Ethics

 The types of papers and presentations that are published in conference proceedings currently are:

-RR and CO publication types should be submitted no later than January 15 each conference year (exact deadlines may differ year to year and are based on the local timezone of the conference location).
+RR, PR and CQ publication types should be submitted no later than January 15 each conference year (exact deadlines may differ year to year and are based on the local timezone of the conference location).
 Submitted manuscripts undergo a double-blind peer review process, described below.

 RF publication types are contributions to PME conferences and are subject to a review process.
 In order to allow the researchers to adequately prepare the RF, the deadline for proposals is November 1st in the year preceding the conference (exact deadlines may differ year to year and are based on the local timezone of the conference location).
 The International Programme Committee (IPC) pre-reviews the RF proposals.
 If necessary, the IPC provides feedback to the coordinators with the opportunity to revise the proposal until January 15th.
 During the first IPC meeting (approximately February), the IPC decides on the acceptance of the Research Forums.
 If accepted, the final contribution for the conference proceedings must be submitted by May 1st.